Low rates, easier terms for second home refinances

 Guidelines are reasonable, and lenders are eager for refinance business.

-2017 will remain a great time to get a new loan for your vacation property.Click to see today's rates (May 26th, 2017)
+2023 will remain a great time to get a new loan for your vacation property.Get started on your vacation home refinance.
+Start here

-If you've refinanced your primary residence, you'll notice that refinancing a vacation home requires a slightly different process.
+If you’ve refinanced your primary residence, you’ll notice that refinancing a vacation home or second home requires a slightly different process.

 For one, there will have to be reasonable evidence that the second home is not a rental property.
-Here is how Fannie Mae and therefore lenders will vett the second home status:
+Here is how Fannie Mae and, therefore, other mortgage lenders will verify the second home status:

 It also helps if the home is in a recreational area: on a lake, near mountains, or in a smaller town.
 What they don’t want to see is a “second home” three blocks down from your primary residence.
 There would be no reason to vacation there.